AthanorLabs/atomic-swap/docs/mainnet.md

 A few common errors are:
 - `Failed to get height`: double check that your `monerod` process is running.
 - `unlocked balance is less than maximum offer amount`: you will see this if you're a maker and try to make an offer but don't have enough balance.
 Either fund your account with more XMR or wait for your balance to unlock.
+This can also happen if you make a transfer out of your swap wallet and a majority of your funds end up in a change output waiting for confirmations.
 - A bad Ethereum endpoint.
 If you're using a remote endpoint and it goes down, or you run out of requests, the swap daemon will not be able to make progress.
 You will probably see some Ethereum-related error logs in this case.
 Get a new endpoint and restart the swap daemon with it.
 Your swap progress will not be lost.

 ## Bug reports